Festusdisi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-last lines of a file
+write a script that displays the third line of the file iacta